-LOCATION

-CLASSIFICATION

-local centre)

-Found within various areas of Lewisham with decent transport links, these smaller centres serve the surrounding neighbourhood and complement the larger major and district centres.
-They consist of a small cluster of shops typically offering convenience retail (e.g. small supermarket up to around 500sqm) and services (e.g. Pharmacy and e Hairdressers) together with a community anchor (e.g. Public House, Church or Cinema) attracting visitors.

-Lewisham Way New Cross Road - New (changed from District) Upper Sydenham - New opping parade There are over 80 parades dispersed across the Borough Scattered throughout Lewisham, they have been included for their role in complementing other centres higher up the hierarchy.
+CLASSIFICATION LOCATION ROLE/FUNCTION Major town centre Lewisham Catford These are Lewisham largest and most well-connected centres with a high PTAL score meaning their catchment goes beyond Lewisham into neighbouring boroughs.
+They provide the highest proportion of comparison retail compared to convenience retail alongside hosting a range of uses such as offices, civic functions, culture, leisure, entertainment and services.
+District town centre Blackheath Deptford Downham Forest Hill Lee Green New Cross Gate - Consolidated Sydenham Smaller than major centres and spread more evenly across Lewisham, these centres are well connected, serving several local communities.
+Typically they provide convenience retail with some comparison retail at a smaller scale alongside culture and leisure (e.g. café, restaurants and swimming baths), services (e.g. banks) and local office functions.
+Some centres, however, have developed specialist shopping functions such as independent boutique shopping for instance.
+At the same time, others are known for their role within the creative sector or having a lively night-time economy.
+Local centre (formerly neighbourhood local centre) Bellingham - New Brockley Cross Burnt Ash - New Crofton Park Downham Way Hither Green - New Honour Oak / Brockley Rise New Grove Park Ladywell - New Lewisham Way New Cross Road - New (changed from District) Upper Sydenham - New Found within various areas of Lewisham with decent transport links, these smaller centres serve the surrounding neighbourhood and complement the larger major and district centres.
+They consist of a small cluster of shops typically offering convenience retail (e.g. small supermarket up to around 500sqm) and services (e.g. Pharmacy and Hairdressers) together with a community anchor (e.g. Public House, Church or Cinema) attracting visitors.
+Shopping parade There are over 80 parades dispersed across the Borough Scattered throughout Lewisham, they have been included for their role in complementing other centres higher up the hierarchy.
 Consisting mainly of smaller scale convenience retail (e.g. corner shops) they play a role in providing day-to- day access to some necessities within a short walking distance of residents nearby.

-Deptford Lounge, Giffin Street

-Primary Shopping Area

-Major Centre boundary
+Forest Hill Primary Shopping Area Major Centre boundary - Borough boundary

-Borough boundary